 A teaspoon usually comprises 1 clove of garlic.
 This is assuming that the cloves are of medium size.

 If they are smaller, more cloves will fill a tablespoon.
-If they are larger, less cloves will fill a tablespoon.
+If they are larger, fewer cloves will fill a tablespoon.

 - Small garlic clove (1) is equal to 0.5 teaspoons of minced garlic